-Madam Speaker, when I talk about these two organisations, I am fully aware of what will says.
-It is a pity when the Honourable Parmod was saying in our last siting that there is no promotion in the police.
-That is what you said, Honourable Member.
+Madam Speaker, when I talk about these two organisations, I am fully aware of what I am saying.
+It is a pity when the Honourable Parmod Chand was saying in our last siting that there is no promotion in the police.